Humanities and Arts

 - Advisor for the French Circle

-My primary specialization is medieval French literature.
-I am a heritage speaker of Italian and my language competencies also include medieval and modern English, French, and German, as well as Latin.
-My teaching is informed by my study and travel in various francophone and Germanic countries and Italy.
+My teaching and research include medieval literature in English, French, German, Italian, and Latin.
 I frequently travel to examine original medieval manuscripts.
-My research focuses on: medieval literature; manuscript studies; gender roles; feminist, queer, gender, transgression, and heterological theory (particularly Nietzsche); the hegemony and the margins; representations of the body, sex, and violence; and philology.
+My research focuses on: medieval literature; manuscript studies; gender roles; feminist, queer, gender, transgression, and heterological theory (particularly Nietzsche); the hegemonic and the marginal; representations of the body, sex, and violence; and philology.

 I enjoy helping students learn to understand cultural difference and to recognize and interrogate cultural and social constructs.
 In my courses, students hone their critical thinking and analytical skills as they work to deconstruct hegemonic narratives.
 They begin to discern and appreciate contradiction and polysemy, inclusion and pluralism, and multiplicity of histories and narratives.
 My history courses include an emphasis on literary history and my cultural courses stress the roles of language.
 Throughout the course of each term, students develop their ability to formulate, support, and articulate a cogent argument.
 What I emphasize in my teaching reflects my research interests.

 My scholarship includes studies on Christine de Pizan, John Gower, and the lesbian poetry of Charles Baudelaire.
 My primary research project at the moment is a book that focuses on a manuscript (BN fr 60) featuring the romances of antiquity.
 My examination of this codex in terms of its historico-political context (Paris ca. 1330) yields a study that interrogates the intersection of gender, politics, and literature in relation to French identity in the early fourteenth century.
 For more about this and other current and ongoing research projects, click here.

 - Medieval Literature